This is the last time we will paint the house.

 I accept the fact that I might die

 painting our house.
 I see it in my mind

 each time feeling my unluckiest fate.

-it may live to see many more paintings
+so it may live to see many more hues

 before the quake the fire and the flood

 This death defiance is a suburban

 love their partners

 I guess I really would die for mine